-- 1. Applicant is at least twenty-one years of age; - 2.
+- (iii) If a written examination was not required by the jurisdiction at the time the applicant was originally licensed, the Board will accept as substantially equivalent to this qualification proof via attestation that the applicant has a record of actively practicing social work as defined in Rule 1.12(C)(6)(a) at the independent level for at least five out of the last ten years without discipline. - (3) For licensed clinical social worker applicants, the applicant attests that s/he had practiced social work for at least two years under the supervision of a licensed clinical social worker prior to licensure, certification, listing or registration in the jurisdiction through which the applicant seeks licensure in Colorado and that such practice had similar requirements to what is outlined in Board Rule 1.14; or the applicant attests to the Board their active practice of clinical social work for two years as defined below: - (i) "Active practice of social work" means the applicant engaged in the practice of social work at least twenty hours per week, averaged over the entire time s/he has been in practice; or - (ii) Satisfactory proof that the applicant has held for at least one year a current and unrestricted license, in good standing, to practice social work in another jurisdiction with a scope of practice that is substantially similar to the scope of practice for social workers as specified in Part 4 of Article 245 of Title 12, C.R.S., and these rules. - 2.
 Applicant must attest that they: - a.
-Have reported to the Board any injunction entered against her/him and any injunctive action pending against her/him on any license. - b.
+Have reported to the Board any injunction entered against them and any injunctive action pending against them on any license. - b.
 Have reported any malpractice judgment, settlement, or claim, and any pending action or claim. - c.
 Have reported any pending complaint, investigation, or disciplinary proceeding before the licensing, grievance, or disciplinary Board of any jurisdiction in which a license, registration or certification to practice social work is held and where the complaint, investigation, or proceeding concerns the practice of social work. - d.
 Have reported any applicable misdemeanor or felony conviction(s). - e.
 Have reported to the Board any prior disciplinary action by another jurisdiction. - 3.
-Submit verification of licensure from each jurisdiction(s) in which applicant has ever been licensed, registered, listed or certified.
-The verification can be retrieved by the applicant from the jurisdiction's web site as long as the following information is included and can be verified if necessary: - a.
+Applicant submits verification of licensure from each jurisdiction(s) in which, and each federal agency and military service branch through which, applicant has ever been licensed, registered, listed or certified.
+The verification can be retrieved by the applicant from the jurisdiction's website as long as the following information is included and can be verified if necessary: - a.
 Date license was originally issued. - b.
 Date of license expiration. - c.
 Disciplinary history, if applicable.

-If the complete information is not available then the Verification of License Form must be completed by each state
+If the complete information is not available then the Verification of License Form must be completed by each state, federal agency, or military service branch.